Photonic quantum information processing using the frequency continuous-variable of single photons: Gaussian Boson sampling in the frequency domain of single photons

 \subsection{Description of the protocol}

 We start from the mathematical analogue of $N$ squeezed states which are $N$ single photons with a Gaussian frequency spectrum.
-These states undergo Gaussian time-frequency operations.
+These states undergo time-frequency Gaussian operations.
 A time-frequency Gaussian state is a state whose chronocyclic Wigner distribution is Gaussian and characterized by a covariance matrix $\Sigma$ (see Appendix~\ref{details} for more details).
-These time-frequency Gaussian operations can be achieved with linear and non-linear optics (for generating entanglement using the non-linear frequency beam-splitter) \cite{fabre_time-frequency_2022}.
+These time-frequency Gaussian operations can be achieved with linear and non-linear optics \cite{fabre_time-frequency_2022}.
 Measurements are performed with a set of single-photon detectors that have been frequency filtered.
 This allows for a mode-number resolved detection as described in the previous section.
 The probability distribution of detecting a total of $N$ photons (one photon at each auxiliary mode output) in the spectral configuration $\vec{n}=(n_{1},...,n_{N})$, where $n_{i}$ labels the frequency modes in the output $i$, is:

 where $\Sigma_{Q}=\Sigma+\mathds{I}_{2N}$ and $A= (\mathds{I}+(\Sigma+\mathds{I}/2)^{-1})$, with $A_{\vec{n}}$ the $2n\times2n$ submatrix of $A$ obtained by repeating $n_i$ times its rows and columns $i$ and $N+i$, where $n=\sum_{i}n_{i}$ is the sum of the labels of the detected modes.
 The function $\mathrm{haf}$ is the hafnian: for a $2n\times2n$ matrix $B$,